My experience gives me a unique insight into the challenges faced by families.

 After the birth of my first daughter I suffered anxiety, panic attacks and many symptoms I couldn’t explain.
 It took me many years to access support and get a correct diagnosis.
 I am now recovered and passionately use my experience to help others, raise awareness and improve maternity services.
 It was my experiences that started Loving Baby, and moved me to set up an online support page for PTSD following Birth Trauma called Unfold Your Wings.
 I also founded Beyond Birth Trauma, to give hope and support healing.
 Please take a look at the B.E.Y.O.N.D approach.

 Making sure families can assess the support they need is vital.
 Talking to health care professionals and helping them understand, birth trauma and perinatal mental health plus how it impacts families is an important part of families getting support.
 When healthcare professionals are aware of the signs of perinatal mental health conditions, where to signpost families for help and what they can do to support them, it can lessen the devastation that perinatal mental health can ravage on those affected.

-I use my experience to help train healthcare professionals, birth workers and others on Birth Trauma, PTSD, emotional wellbeing, improving maternity services and how we can all work together to give families the care they deserve.
+I use my experience to help train healthcare professionals, birth workers and others on Birth Trauma, Perinatal Mental Health, emotional wellbeing in pregnancy and after, improving maternity services and how we can all work together to give families the care they deserve.
 I also do public speaking to help raise awareness.

 You can email firstname.lastname@example.org